-Our review was made primarily for the purpose of obtaining a basis for reporting whether we are aware of any material modifications that should be made to the interim financial information in order for it to be in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP") through performing limited procedures.
+Our reviews were made primarily for the purpose of obtaining a basis for reporting whether we are aware of any material modifications that should be made to the interim financial information in order for it to be in conformity with U.S. GAAP through performing limited procedures.
 U.S. GAAP requires that the management's discussion and analysis on pages 3 through 18, the schedule of the Authority's proportionate share of the net pension liability on page 63, the schedule of employer contributions on page 64, and the schedule of changes in total OPEB liability and related ratios on page 65, be presented to supplement the basic financial statements.
 Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
-The supplementary information, which is the responsibility of management, has not been subjected to the limited procedures applied in the review of the interim financial information.
+The supplementary information, which is the responsibility of management, has not been subjected to the limited procedures applied in the reviews of the interim financial information.
 We have not audited or reviewed the supplementary information and, accordingly, we do not express an opinion or provide any assurance on it.